udomugo/spellchecker/README.md

 Please send the source code in a ZIP file, or similar format.
 If you use any libraries, please ensure we can get the exact versions you used.
 Please tell us anything that you think we should know about compiling or using your code.

-# Planning - Cases to cover:
+## Planning - Cases to cover:
 	* When to Capitalize the first letter
+	* How to decide there are erroious additional characters

-# Planning - What to return (rough flow control):
+### Planning - What to return (rough flow control):
 * Correctly spelled words
 * Correctly spelled words, incorrect capitalization
 	* First char needs to be capitalized